autotelik/datashift_journey/README.md

 end
 ```

-Or individually by adding the states with no data collection requirements, to the list of `null_form` states
+To set for individual states, with no data collection requirements, add to list of `null_form` states

 ```ruby
 DatashiftJourney::Configuration.configure do |config|